 Camber is the tilt of the wheel from the vertical.
-Too much negative or positive camber causes tyre edges to wear rapidly.
-A car will pull towards the side with the most positive camber.
+Too much negative or positive camber causes the edges of the tyre to wear rapidly.
+A car will pull towards the side of the car with the most positive camber.